MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/update-rollups.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article provides information about how to install, verify and remove update rollups for System Center 2016 Virtual Machine Manager (VMM).
+This article provides information about how to install, verify, and remove update rollups for System Center 2016 Virtual Machine Manager (VMM).

 >[!NOTE]
-> Update rollups will be installed automatically if you have set the Microsoft Updates option to Automatic update.
-If not, you can install these manually.
+> Update rollups are installed automatically if Microsoft Updates are set to Automatic.
+If they are not installed automatically, you can install these manually.
 >

 ## Obtain and install update rollups